Founder and CEO, Digital Skills Academy

 A shortage in digital skills adds financial risks

-Digital Transformation is inevitable and if businesses do not upskill their own talent pools with fundamental digital skills but choose to outsource, or rely on recruting from outside the organisation, there are several important ramifications to consider, Dunne warns.
+Digital Transformation is inevitable.
+Because of this, businesses must upskill their own talent pools with fundamental digital skills.
+If not they will rely on recruiting from outside the organisation, there are several important ramifications to consider, Dunne warns.

-“Companies that don’t invest in equipping their own staff with the necessary skills risk siloes remaining across their organisation,” he says.
+“Companies that don’t invest in equipping their own staff with the necessary skills risk siloes remaining across their organisation.”

-“Perhaps the biggest risk is that businesses end up relying solely on a ‘buy’ strategy, going out to the market to try recruit the skills they need.
-This can prove to be a costly and counter-productive solution resulting in new hires in critical roles who will have a ramp time – if they stay long enough – to build up their company knowledge, and internalise the company culture and values.
+“Perhaps the biggest risk is that businesses end up relying solely on a ‘buy’ strategy.
+This is going out to the market to try recruit the skills they need.
+However, this proves to be a costly and counter-productive solution resulting in new hires in critical roles.
+These roles have a ramp time to build up their company knowledge, and internalise the company culture and values.
 Instead of being overly dependent on a ‘buy’ strategy, organisations should give greater focus to a ‘build’ strategy, providing staff with the training that will enable them to develop a sustainable digital skill set and address digital innovation in the business.”

 “Investing in employees’ skills, career and educational development is also highly valued and leads to improved employee retention and higher productivity rates,” highlights Dunne.

-Financial services, tech and telecoms are most affected
+Financial services, tech and telecoms affected by skill gap

 According to Dunne, the skills required for digital business transformation strategies to succeed are missing to varying degrees across all industries.
 But several sectors stand out.